plentymarkets/plugin-payment-debit/meta/documents/user_guide_en.md

 ## Setting up a payment method

 In order to make this payment method available in your online store, you have to carry out the settings in the plentymarkets back end.

+First of all, activate the payment method once in the **System » System Settings » Orders » Payment » Methods** menu.
+More information on carrying out this setting is available on the <strong><a href="https://knowledge.plentymarkets.com/en/payment/managing-payment-methods#20" target="_blank">Managing payment methods</a></strong> page of the manual.

-In addition, check the settings for Permitted payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/order-processing/payment/managing-payment-methods#30" target="_blank">customer classes</a></strong> and for Blocked payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/order-processing/fulfilment/preparing-the-shipment#1000" target="_blank">shipping profiles</a></strong>.
+In addition, make sure that the payment method is included among the Permitted payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/crm/managing-contacts#15" target="_blank">customer classes</a></strong> and that it is not listed among the Blocked payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/order-processing/fulfilment/preparing-the-shipment#1000" target="_blank">shipping profiles</a></strong>.

 ##### Setting up a payment method:

 1. Go to **System&nbsp;» Assistants**.
 2. Select the assistant **Debit**.
 3. Complete the setup assistant completely.
+→ The payment method **Debit** is available in your online store.

 ## Editing texts